 - Many of our local communities of faith are struggling to fulfil their responsibilities due to their size, capability and demographics. - Our people feel tired and stretched.
-The model of a large number of volunteer led councils, committees and processes does not match our size and energy.
-We need to free ourselves from these burdens so we can focus on life-giving discipleship, ministry and mission. - The current Regulations related to local communities of faith and their implementation are at times insufficiently flexible and impeding communities being life-giving and effective. - The Church is still struggling to find ways to hold together our rich and diverse theological perspectives and create shared forums in which we grapple together with our theological differences. - The current conciliar structure of the wider Church (40 councils, 33 Presbyteries, 6 Synods, 1 Assembly) is not sustainable and, in some places, not currently viable.
-Some councils are unable to fulfil their responsibilities, there is too much duplication and councils are not well connected to one another. - We do not have a whole of Church resourcing model that ensures councils have the resources they need to fulfil their responsibilities.
+The model of many volunteer-led councils, committees and processes does not match our size and energy.
+We need to free ourselves from these burdens so we can focus on life-giving discipleship, ministry and mission. - The current Regulations related to local communities of faith and their implementation are at times insufficiently flexible and impeding communities being life-giving and effective. - The Church is still struggling to find ways to hold together our rich and diverse theological perspectives and create shared forums in which we grapple together with our theological differences. - The current conciliar structure of the wider Church (40 councils: 33 Presbyteries, 6 Synods, 1 Assembly) is not sustainable and, in some places, not currently viable.
+Some councils are unable to fulfil their responsibilities, there is too much duplication and councils are not well connected to one another. - We do not have a whole-of-Church resourcing model that ensures councils have the resources they need to fulfil their responsibilities.
 This means that there is not adequate sharing of our common wealth.
 Some councils are in precarious financial positions while others possess significant wealth.

-To have a faithful and fruitful future for the Uniting Church, we need to:
+To have a faithful and fruitful future for the Uniting Church, we need:

-- Orient our life and resources towards local communities of faith being focused on discipleship and mission. - A new toolkit for more flexible fit for purpose local governance. - Systems and processes for better beginnings and endings for communities. - Review and renew our constitutional and regulatory arrangements for Church membership. - A network for theology, formation and leadership including a national multicampus theological college. - A national structure to undertake further theological work on discipleship, evangelism and mission. - Theological reflection of how to recognise our local service and justice work including consideration of the concept of 'diaconal communities'. - Piloting and establishing Field Councils, replacing Synods and Presbyteries. - Efficient shared national administration of many of our functions. - A sustainable wider Church resourcing model.
+- To orient our life and resources towards local communities of faith being focused on discipleship and mission. - A new toolkit for more flexible fit-for-purpose local governance. - Systems and processes for better beginnings and endings for communities. - To review and renew our constitutional and regulatory arrangements for Church membership. - A network for theology, formation and leadership including a national multicampus theological college. - A national structure to undertake further theological work on discipleship, evangelism and mission. - Theological reflection on how to recognise our local service and justice work including consideration of the concept of 'diaconal communities'. - To seek ways to more deeply connect across our councils so we can exercise healthy oversight, celebrate our identity and share our common wealth. - To assess the feasibility of both a three-council model and a four-council model. - To develop a roadmap for implementation underpinned by a resourcing model.